Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 Balanced Scorecard gives the required focus and potency to accurately measure the growth and progress of Insurance sales department.
 The principle underlying this is that one can look for useful metrics to count the movements being taken by the sales division.
 One can utilize the thought of 'cascade' to align scorecards in an even more constructive manner.
 This in turn, will make it possible to dig into 'individual details' from the organizational levels.
 Such an act enables quick and correct identification of problem.
 This will guide the future decisions and conclusions of the department.

+This is the actual scorecard with Insurance Sales Dashboard and performance indicators.
 The performance indicators include: insurance sales force financial perspective annual salary incentives as % of salary increase in profit per sales executive % increase in training cost operational perspective % of renewed policies to the number of policies sold % of policy lapses or missed payments number of sales targets achieved % decrease in employee turnover customer service perspective number of referrals generated from customers number of customer focused products developed % decrease in customer complaints percentage of upgraded policies education and training perspective number of training sessions number of brainstorming sessions number of motivational training sessions number of quality and feedback initiatives introduced.

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."